apache/parquet-format/Encryption.md

 In the plaintext footer mode, the `optional ColumnMetaData meta_data` is set in the `ColumnChunk` structure for all columns, but is stripped of the statistics for the sensitive (encrypted) columns.
-These statistics are available for new readers with the column key - they decrypt the `encrypted_column_metadata` field, described in the section 5.1, and parse it to get statistics and all other column metadata values.
+These statistics are available for new readers with the column key - they decrypt the `encrypted_column_metadata` field, described in the section 5.3, and parse it to get statistics and all other column metadata values.
 The legacy readers are not aware of the encrypted metadata field; they parse the regular (plaintext) field as usual.
-While they can't read the data of the encrypted columns, they read the metadata to extract the offset and size of the column data - required for input vectorization (see the section 5.4).
+While they can't read the data of encrypted columns, they read their metadata to extract the offset and size of encrypted column data, required for column chunk vectorization.

-The plaintext footer can be signed with a footer key in order to prevent tampering with the `FileMetaData` contents.
+The plaintext footer is signed in order to prevent tampering with the `FileMetaData` contents.
 The footer signing is done by encrypting the serialized `FileMetaData` structure with the
-AES GCM algorithm - using the footer key, and an AAD constructed according to the instructions of the section 4.4.
+AES GCM algorithm - using a footer signing key, and an AAD constructed according to the instructions of the section 4.4.
 Only the nonce and GCM tag are stored in the file – as a 28-byte fixed-length array, written right after  the footer itself.
 The ciphertext is not stored, because it is not required for footer integrity verification by readers.